 - Verbal warning pupils will receive in the first instance a warning and an opportunity to correct inappropriate behaviour. - Loss of part of playtime and or lunchtime- should poor behaviour persist, pupils' privilege of playtime will be decreased in increments of 5 minutes up to a maximum of 10 minutes at playtime and a maximum of 20 minutes at lunchtime.
-Pupils will be provided with opportunities to earn back time and redeem themselves. - Sent to the Senior Teacher who will: - o Remind pupil/s of the Golden Rule/class rule - o Reiterate high expectations of attitude and behaviour - o Ask pupils to write an apology letter pupils will be required to write an apology letter to each other when inappropriate, hurtful behaviour and spoken words have transpired between pupils.

-- Parents informed.
-This can be a phone call, in person or the reading record book can be used to share information with parents who cannot be seen personally that day. - Sent to the Headteacher pupils will be sent to Head teacher for: - o Physical acts of violence - o Swearing - o Flagrant disregard for recognising the authority of an adult - o A pattern of inappropriate behaviour and whilst the school continues to respond to COVID19:
+Pupils will be provided with opportunities to earn back time and redeem themselves. - Sent to the Senior Teacher who will: - o Remind pupil/s of the Golden Rule/class rule - o Reiterate high expectations of attitude and behaviour - Ask pupils to write an apology letter pupils will be required to write an apology letter to each other when inappropriate, hurtful behaviour and spoken words have transpired between pupils. - Parents informed.
+This can be a phone call, in person or the reading record book can be used to share information with parents who cannot be seen personally that day. - Sent to the Headteacher pupils will be sent to Head teacher for:

+- Physical acts of violence

+- Inappropriate language

+- Flagrant disregard for recognising the authority of an adult

+- o A pattern of inappropriate behavior

+- o Other serious incidents including child-on-child abuse

+and whilst the school continues to respond to COVID19:

-- o Purposefully coughing on someone - Purposefully spitting and transferring bodily fluids - Refusal to wash hands and/or sanitise on a regular basis - Refusing to comply with other rules and expectations which keep other members of the school community as safe as possible.
+- Purposefully coughing on someone - Purposefully spitting and transferring bodily fluids - o Refusal to wash hands and/or sanitise on a regular basis - Refusing to comply with other rules and expectations which keep other members of the school community as safe as possible.